US miners' union head calls House Republican effort to block silica dust rule an 'attack' on workers

 The increased drilling has meant that severe forms of the disease are being identified even among younger Appalachian miners, some in their 30s and 40s.
 An estimated one in five tenured miners in Central Appalachia has black lung disease; one in 20 has the most disabling form of black lung.

 On Thursday, the House subcommittee did not debate the bill containing the silica dust rule enforcement block before advancing it.
 A spokesperson for Labor, Health and Human Services and Education Subcommittee Chair U.S. Rep. Robert Aderholt, a Republican representing Alabama, did not return an email request for comment Friday.
-Neither did the National Mining Association, which represents operators.
+National Mining Association spokesperson Conor Bernstein said in an email Friday that officials at the organization, which represents operators, haven't been “involved in this legislation and, therefore, are not in a position to comment.”

 Mine safety advocates are scrambling to meet with lawmakers before the bill is scheduled to go before the full House Appropriations Committee on July 10.
 It would have to be greenlit by that committee before going to the full chamber.

-Quenton King, federal legislative specialist for Appalachian Voices, a nonprofit that advocated for the silica dust rule, said the protection is essential to protecting not only coal miners in central Appalachia, but metal and nonmetal miners across the country.
-If allowed to be enforced, it will help save thousands of lives, he said.
+Quenton King, federal legislative specialist for Appalachian Voices, a nonprofit that advocated for the silica dust rule, said the protection is essential to protecting not only coal miners in central Appalachia but metal and nonmetal miners across the country.
+He said that if allowed to be enforced, it will help save thousands of lives.

 “To willfully prevent MSHA from doing that would literally be killing miners," he said.